heartandhandstraining/blog/_posts/2019-01-24-Still-Same-Goals.md

 YouTube have been my mainstays, and even when I totally program my own site, I may still find use for these.
 I will think twice about letting my paid Keep & Share account go as no such account as I have exists anymore and definitely not at as good of a price.
-I regret not making use of the google business account when it was free, and I knew I would regret it in that it would not be free forever (unless one got in early like I also did with Keep & Share's first paid accounts (for life).
+I regret not making use of the google business account when it was free, and I knew I would regret it in that it would not be free forever (unless one got in early like I did with Keep & Share's first paid accounts guaranteed price for life).
 There were bumps along the way in using these sites for my businesses, but I always adjusted for the benefit of having free secure link.

 Yes, what led me to Keep & Share in the first place was the security.
 I was having issues with that when I had my own dedicated server.